creative-cat/website/content/pages/contact.md

 ---
 ## How to reach us

-Feel free to submit this form, give us a call, shoot us an e-mail, or send us a message via live-chat.
-We'll respond shortly to your inquiry.
+You can submit this form, give us a call, shoot us an e-mail, or send us a message via live-chat.
+We'll respond to your inquiry as soon as we can.